pingcap/docs/v3.0/reference/alert-rules.md

 ## Blackbox_exporter TCP, ICMP, and HTTP alert rules

 This section gives the alert rules for the Blackbox_exporter TCP, ICMP, and HTTP.
+Each alert rule is classified according to their severity level - emergency, critical or warning.

 ### Emergency-level alerts